duckdb/duckdb-web/docs/sql/data_types/nested.md

 -- Keys and/or values can also be nested types.
 -- This returns {[a, b]=[1.1, 2.2], [c, d]=[3.3, 4.4]}
 select map([['a', 'b'], ['c', 'd']], [[1.1, 2.2], [3.3, 4.4]]);
+-- Create a table with a map column that has integer keys and double values CREATE TABLE map_table (map_col MAP(INT,DOUBLE));
 ```
 ### Retrieving from Maps
 `MAP`s use bracket notation for retrieving values.
 This is due to the variety of types that can be used as a `MAP`'s key.
 Selecting from a `MAP` also returns a `LIST` rather than an individual value.